Apostille and Notarization

 Description

-After a document has been notarized, it can then be issued with an apostille.
-An apostille is an official certification issued under the Hague Apostille Convention that serves as proof that the notarized document is genuine and can be recognized in any member country without further legalization.
-It confirms the authenticity of the signature, the authority of the notary, and the authenticity of the official seal or stamp.
+After a document has been notarised, it can then be issued with an apostille.
+An apostille is an official certification issued under the Hague Apostille Convention that serves as proof that the notarised document is genuine and can be recognised in any member country without further legalisation.
+It confirms the authenticity of the signature, the notary's authority, and the official seal or stamp.

 Together, notarization and apostille form a complete authentication process that is generally required for using a document for various international transactions, including business and company development, document signing, education, and travel.